hrmiitm/test_ludo/README.md

-# Ludo — Static Web App (MIT)
+Ludo & Tic Tac Toe - Static Web App (MIT)

-This is a robust, client-side Ludo game built as a static web application suitable for deployment on GitHub Pages.
+This is a self-contained static web application that runs in the browser and can be deployed on GitHub Pages.

-- Tech: HTML, CSS, JavaScript (no server required)
+- Technologies: HTML, CSS, JavaScript (no server required)
+- Email of author: student@example.com
 - License: MIT
-- Email of author: student@example.com

 What you get
-- An interactive 4-player Ludo-style board with a dice roller
-- Turn-based gameplay with simple capture rules (knock opponents back to home)
-- All code is contained in a small, portable static site you can drop into a GitHub Pages repo
+- A 2-in-1 board game experience: Ludo (with dice) and a simple Tic Tac Toe game
+- Client-side only, zero serverside code
+- Fully self-contained: no dependencies

-How to run
+How to run locally
-- Create a GitHub repository
-- Push these files at the repository root
-- In GitHub Pages, enable Pages from the main branch (or docs folder) – then the site will be available at https://<you>.github.io/<repo>/
+1) Open index.html in your browser
+2) Use the Ludo tab to play the dice-based race game
+3) Use the Tic Tac Toe tab to play classic 3x3 XO with a friend

 Notes
-- This is a self-contained educational implementation aimed at demonstrating static web app architecture and basic game logic.
+- This static site is designed to be dropped into a GitHub Pages repository.
-- If you need a fully polished release, consider extending with more artwork, audio, and additional rules.
+- For production release, consider more polished UI and assets.

 MIT License